New requirement for kinship carers will come into effect on 1 May 2017

 - Removing references to ‘supervision’ in the Act.
 This will mean that even if a person’s contact with children as part of their child-related work is supervised by another person, they will still need to apply for a Check.

-- Ensure that non-conviction charges (charges that have been finally dealt with other than by a conviction or finding of guilt for the most serious offences for the purposes of the Check) form part of a relevant criminal history for the purposes of category C assessments and re-assessments.
+- Ensuring that non-conviction charges (charges that have been finally dealt with other than by a conviction or finding of guilt) for serious sexual, violent or drug offences are considered as part of Check assessments and re-assessments.

 In addition, various other miscellaneous and technical amendments have been made to improve the Act’s operation and administration.